GeminiDRSoftware/astrodata/docs/quickstart.rst

 This is fine, but what if we're interested in a particular quantity for our work?
 It's not much more useful than a FITS file at this point, other than the fancy class we've created.
-Let's add a method to our class that will fetch us the central wavelength in nanometers for the data.
+Let's add a method to our class that will fetch us the airmass in nanometers for the data.

 First, we need to remove the ``GMOSScienceAstroData`` class we created from the factory to avoid conflicts with the new class we're planning: